rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 <img src="/img/mTLS.png"/>

-In addition to the <a href="#one-way-tls">configuration required to support TLS</a>, configuring mutual TLS requires the RabbitMQ cluster to be configured with the CA certificate used to sign the client certificate and key pair, `ca.pem`.
+In addition to the [configuration required to support TLS](#one-way-tls), configuring mutual TLS requires the RabbitMQ cluster to be configured with the CA certificate used to sign the client certificate and key pair, `ca.pem`.
 Create a Kuberntes secret with key `ca.crt` containing this secret

 <pre class='lang-bash'>
 kubectl create secret generic ca-secret --from-file=ca.crt=ca.pem